NuLeaf/nuleaf-website/README.md

 # NuLEAF Technology Website
 This repository includes the code for the main part of the [NuLEAF Technology Website](http://nuleaftech.com/).
-This repository does NOT include the forum as the [software we are using](https://www.phpbb.com/) for it we will only be making minor changes to.
+This repository does NOT include the forum as the [software we are using](https://www.phpbb.com/).
+You can find the repository for the forum [here](https://github.com/NuLeaf/nuleaf-forum).

 ## Summary of Everything Needed to Get Started
 #### Accounts you need to sign up for